 You can develop excellent products or services, but if you don’t know how to let customers know about them, they’re of no use.
 This is where marketing comes into the picture, which involves several processes such as conducting research, promoting, and selling.
-It helps businesses attract new customers and retain the existing ones by persuading them into purchasing the products.
+It helps businesses attract new customers and retain the existing ones by persuading them to purchase the products.
 With the right type of marketing, businesses can acquire a loyal customer base.
 In the process, they satisfy the customer’s wants and needs, along with generating more profits.
-Once again, the purpose of marketing is to attract customers to brands through messages that convince them into purchasing.
+Once again, the purpose of marketing is to attract customers to brands through messages that convince them to purchase.
 Now, let’s explore the different types of marketing.

 1. Traditional marketing

 Traditional marketing was the talk of the town before the rise of the internet.
 But with the explosion of Internet popularity, digital marketing took over the traditional one, which we will discuss next.
 In the digital era, traditional marketing is not as effective as other types, yet it still has its perks.

 It uses marketing channels such as prints, broadcasts, or telemarketing to boost the brand image.
 What distinguishes traditional marketing from other types is its ability to reach a larger audience and connect with them on a personal level.